 Finally, a degree in banking, focusing heavily on maths and learning how to manage money, seemed logical.
 I applied at ARU soon after seeing the list of modules and the wonderful campus location in Chelmsford.
 As an international student from Finland I was keen to move to a city or town that wasn’t too big and had a lot of greenery and walking paths.
 Chelmsford campus, being right next to a little river with the 'bunny paths' that connect the whole city, was perfect for me.
 I could comfortably be myself in this little city.

 Nowadays, having completed the first two years of my studies and starting my third and final year, I have learned that regardless of what you decide to study, the university years are amazing personal growth opportunities.
 My parents were right to encourage me.
 Regardless of where I choose to work in the future, I have certainly gained experiences and friends for life here at ARU.

 But most importantly, it’s made me realise how critical it is to look inwards and trust your own instinct when choosing a degree.
 Your future career will not be determined on one choice you made (picking a degree), but what you take from it will definitely shape and encourage it.

 By studying hard, working harder and leaning into my passions I have become a better version of myself two years ago, and that’s what learning is all about.

-At ARU, we're working hard to create Covid-secure campuses and manage the risk of coronavirus transmission.
-Many of our students, like Sara, are combining face-to-face teaching with online learning.
-Find out more about these arrangements, and studying at ARU, at one of our Open Days.
+At ARU, we've worked hard to create safe and inclusive campuses and manage the risk of coronavirus transmission.
+Find out more about studying here at one of our Open Days.